3DBAG/pg2b3dm/README.md

 done < all_gpkg.txt
 ```

-After importing you need to create the attributes column :
+After importing you need to create the attributes column and also correct the Z dimension of geometries by subtracting the ground height:

 ```SQL
 ALTER TABLE tiles.gpkg_files ADD COLUMN attributes text;